 - Arrange a trust fund for plan assets

-A financial advisory firm can assist with all of the above requirements, and handle the operation and yearly reviews of your 401(k).
+A financial advisory firm can do all of that for you, and handle the operation and yearly reviews of the plan.

-- Advertising your 401(k) plan to those in the job market — The term "401(k)" might appear on a job listing as a bullet point, but many in the job market don't fully understand what a 401(k) can do for them.
-We can bridge the term "401(k)" to concrete steps to people living the golden years they always wanted.
+- Advertising your 401(k) plan to potential employees — The word "401(k)" might appear on a job ad in a list of benefits, but many in the job market don't fully understand what a 401(k) entails.
+We can bridge the phrase "401(k)" to definite steps to people living the golden years they always wanted.

 - Employee education — The more an employee understands their 401(k) plan, the more it will help them.
-At Correct Capital, we offer both group classes and one-on-one counseling sessions with our small business clients' employees so they're confident with how their money is being held and invested.
+At Correct Capital, we can speak directly to your small business's employees so feel at ease with how their money is being held and invested.

-- Compliance — 401(k) plans have different rules and contribution limits.
-Not following the rules correctly can lead to harsh fines.
-A financial advisor can help to ensure your recordkeeper and plan administrator do not inadvertently fail to comply with a requirement.
+- Compliance — Employers must abide by various rules and contribution limits when offering a 401(k) plan.
+Not following them can lead to harsh fines.
+A financial advisor can help to ensure your recordkeeper and plan administrator do not inadvertently break with the regulations.

-- Fiduciary responsibility — As a plan sponsor, small business owners have a fiduciary responsibility to act in the best interest of their employees.
-We are ethically and legally mandated to do what's in your best interest, and in the best interest of your employees and their savings.
+- Fiduciary duty — When offering a retirement plan, small business owners have a fiduciary duty to act with diligence, prudence, and care.
+We are ethically and legally required to do what's in your best interest, and in the best interest of your employees and their savings.

-A financial advisor offers significant value to St. Louis, MO small business owners who want to experience the benefits of a 401(k) plan.
-By partnering with a financial advisor, small business owners can provide a valuable benefit to their employees while also managing risk and ensuring the plan’s long-term success.
+A financial advisor can provide significant value to St. Louis, MO small business owners who are looking to establish a 401(k) plan.
+By working with a financial advisor, small business owners can save on taxes and make their business more attractive to current and prospective employees.

-Call Correct Capital to Establish a 401(k) For Your Small Business in St. Louis, MO
+Call Correct Capital to Start a 401(k) For Your Small Business in St. Louis, MO